bryanurizar/myMetrics/README.md

 ### Technologies Used

-- Frontend: Vanilla JavasScript with EJS Templating
+- Frontend: Vanilla JavasScript with EJS Templating and CSS
 - Backend: ExpressJS and NodeJS
 - Database: MySQL with no ORM (i.e. raw SQL queries)
 - Authentication: Google OAuth 2.0 using PassportJS

+### Interesting Challenges/Learning Experiences

+- Persistence of Drag and Drop to the database
+- Creating a user actions log table in the database to collect data for the analytics
+- Learned of OAuth / OpenID Connect
+- MySQL and learned to write SQL queries / prevent SQL injection attacks